 - Promote your meetup within Zcash communities

-- Provide Zcash information and discussion topics
+- Point you toward Zcash information and discussion topics

 - Help find free or low-cost venues